 Best Transitional Infant Seat

 This is the updated version of the Keyfit 30 and comes with a few extra goodies.
 This seat fits from 4lbs-35lbs up to 35" and has a Stage 2 setting for toddlers that is slightly less reclined.
 Depending on the size of your infant/toddler this seat could last up to 24 months.
 It's a bit heavier at 11lbs for the seat but also comes with a few additional safety features, like an anti-rebound bar in the base.
 It's also a bit more cushy and comfy with plusher fabric and a few extra infant size adjustment settings.
 Of course these extra features come with a bit higher price tag, about $80 more.
 Both seats are great, the choice is up to you!
 Seat comes with an infant insert and base.
-As of writing this blog, there is no option on Amazon to buy a separate additional base.
+You can get additional bases here.

 The Luxury Option

 The UPPAbaby MESA is your luxury option.
 It can be used seamlessly with the UPPAbaby Vista travel system.
 At only 15.5" wide it is great for compact vehicles.
 The install is idiot proof with lots of extra features to make sure you get the perfect recline regardless of vehicle.
 There is side impact protection and merino wool fire resistant (and sweat resistant) fabric.
 There are also handy little spaces to store the crotch clips to hold them out of the way while placing your infant in the seat.
 Biggest drawbacks?
 The canopy is small and doesn't provide much sun protection and the price is 30%+ higher than the Keyfit30.
 But if you are looking for luxury, the UPPAbaby is the place to go!

 The Forever Option